tvondra/query_histogram/README.md

 Query Histogram Extension
 =========================
 This is a PostgreSQL extension providing a simple histogram of queries (according to their duration).
-Once you install the connection, you may use three functions and four GUC to control the histogram - get data, reset it, change the bin size, sampling etc.
+Once you install the extension, you may use several functions and four GUC to control the histograms - get data, reset it, change the bin size, sampling etc.

-The histogram data are stored in a shared memory segment (so that all backends may share it and it's not lost in case of on disconnections).
+The histogram data are stored in a shared memory segment (so that all backends may share it).
+The segment size depends on the maximum number of tracked databases / number of bins etc. In general it should not be larger than a few MBs for hundreds of databases with ~1000 bins.

+The segment and per-db histograms are protected by LW Locks, but this should not cause any performance issues.
+The worst impact I've measured so far is ~2.5% on a "pgbench -S" benchmark with many extremely short queries (~1ms).
+On a more realistic workloads (with longer queries) the overhead is practically non-existent.

-The segment is quite small (about 8kB of data) and it's protected by a System V semaphore.
-That might cause some performance problems - to minimize this issue, you may sample only some of the queries (see the `sample_pct` GUC variable).
+However if you run into a performance issue because of collecting the histogram data, you may sample only some of the queries (see the `sample_pct` GUC variable).
+For example sampling only 5% should help a lot while still providing good overview of the workload.

 Most of the code that interacts directly with the executor comes from the `auto_explain` and `pg_stat_statements` extensions (hooks, shared